 Next Time on Elfinwood Data Science Blog

 In this post, we took a step back and reviewed the data pipeline, prepared an Entity Relationship (ER) model for my_first_database, and reviewed a script that represents a translation of the data model into SQL for creating the database tables, columns, and foreign and unique keys.
-In the next post we’ll run the SQL script to the create the database tables and columns in my-first-database, import data into the tables, and create a SELECT query.
+In the next post we’ll learn about SQL statements, run the SQL script in the Lesson 5 folder to the create the database tables and columns in my-first-database, import data into the tables, and create a SELECT statement.

 If you like this post then please consider subscribing to this blog (see below) or following me on social media.If you’d like to follow this blog, but you don’t want to follow by subscribing through WordPress then a couple of options exist.
 You can “Like” the Elfinwood Data Science Blog Facebook Page or send me your email using the form on the Contacts Page and I’ll add you to the blog’s email list.